Jimmy Fallon: Back to television and Late Night (2009–2013)

+Fallon's show found its footing in 2010, during The Tonight Show debacle.
+The program embraced social media and the Internet, and online interaction and its presence on the show became crucial to its success.
+In 2010, the show scored its first viral clip: Fallon and Timberlake performing a "History of Rap".

 Fallon also hosted the 62nd Primetime Emmy Awards in 2010.
 In 2012, Fallon released his second comedy album, Blow Your Pants Off, which compiles many of his musical performances on Late Night.
 The album won a Grammy in 2013 for Best Comedy Album.
 Discussions for Fallon to take over The Tonight Show began in early 2013.

+As of August 2013, Fallon was earning a salary of $11 million a year for his work on Late Night.

 The Tonight Show (2014–present)

 On April 3, 2013, following a period of speculation, NBC announced that Fallon would succeed Jay Leno, following the 2014 Winter Olympics, to become the sixth permanent host of The Tonight Show.
-Fallon and Leno sang a parody of the song "Tonight" about the Tonight Show together.
+Fallon and Leno sang a parody of the song "Tonight" about The Tonight Show together.
 Fallon's Tonight Show debut on February 17, 2014, on NBC's network engaged 11.3 million viewers.

 Fallon's third book, Your Baby's First Word Will Be Dada, a children's book, was released in June 2015.

 On September 15, 2016, Fallon hosted Donald Trump on The Tonight Show during the United States presidential election.
 Following the appearance, Fallon was criticized by some media critics and viewers on social media for the uncontroversial questions he asked of Trump.
-David Sims, writing in The Atlantic, called the interview an "embarrassment."
 In response to the criticism, Fallon said to TMZ: "Have you seen my show?
 I'm never too hard on anyone.
 We'll have Hillary [Clinton] on tomorrow, and we'll do something fun with her too."
 Fallon apologized in March 2017 for the interview, saying "I didn't do it to humanize him.
 I almost did it to minimize him.
 I didn't think that would be a compliment ...
 After this happened, I was devastated.
 I didn't mean anything by it.
 I was just trying to have fun."
 He again apologized for the interview in June 2018 on a podcast with The Hollywood Reporter, saying that he "made a mistake" and added "I did not do it to 'normalize' him or to say I believe in his political beliefs or any of that stuff."

-In 2020, Fallon partnered with pacifier company WubbaNub to create two limited-edition pacifiers based on the penguin and cow characters from his children's books.
+In 2020, Fallon and pacifier company WubbaNub created limited-edition pacifiers based on the penguin and cow characters from his children's books.